 Rzoska continued with her fine art career while teaching, her work is inspired by her interest and research in nature, folklore, mythology, and comparative religion.

 Before joining KVCC she worked in the corporate/private sector as a graphic designer and illustrator.
 Rzoska has received a number of awards for her illustration and fine art; notable are two International Awards of Excellence from the Society of Technical Communications, Best of Show in the 2016 Carnegie Center for the Arts Juried Regional Fine Arts Competition, and Second Place in the Kalamazoo Institute of Arts 2016 West Michigan Area Show.
 Rzoska's artwork has been selected for numerous juried shows and is represented in many private collections.
 A few of her most prominent solo exhibitions were in It Skildershuis Atelier in Leeuwarden, The Netherlands, The Burren College of Art, Ireland, and Western Michigan University in Kalamazoo, Michigan.

-The imagery in the artwork is meant to represent a sense of life with no limitations of space and time, a sharing of spirit, mind and heart, a spiritual recognition and belonging, a joining in an ancient and eternal way.
-Her current work is inspired by her interest in nature, folklore, mythology and comparative religions.
+The imagery in Linda Rzoska’s artwork is meant to represent a sense of life with no limitations of space and time, a sharing of spirit, mind, and heart, spiritual recognition and belonging, a joining in an ancient and eternal way.
+Her current work is inspired by her interest in nature, folklore, mythology, and comparative religions.
 An attempt to visually communicate this spirit or soul of a place that has been witnessed along with the human collective relationship with the landscape.